variousauthors/mandala/db/content/watercloset.md

 #second home foyer morning room
-It is not morning, so the morning room is not operating at peak lovelyness (but you can imagine).
+It is not morning, so the morning room is not operating at peak loveliness (but you can imagine).
 On the far side of the room as you walk in there is a small breakfast or luncheon table below a wide window.
 The left side of the room is completely open, with just a small step down into the [[grand room|second home foyer great room]].
-The right side of the room is, odly enough, a small (apparently well stocked) kitchen.
+The right side of the room is, oddly enough, a small (apparently well stocked) kitchen.
 No doubt this is a modern addition; maybe there used to be a wall dividing the two.
 A [[hallway|second home foyer narrow hallway]] leads away from the kitchen parallel to a small [[arched traverse|second home foyer]] through which you can see the foyer.

 #second home foyer small office
 Oh!
-This is not a storage room as you had asumed, but rather a small office!
+This is not a storage room as you had assumed, but rather a small office!
 Kind of a dreadful little place: there are no windows on any of the walls, and the room is uncomfortably warm on account of several desktops.
 You have no clue what could motivate someone to spend their time in here, and so you step back into the [[mud room|devil brats behold]].

 #second home foyer pantry
 You are standing in a little pantry.
-This pantry is stocked for prepairing meals, rather than for snacking and contains a freezer and a fridge, as well as shelves full of jars.
+This pantry is stocked for preparing meals, rather than for snacking and contains a freezer and a fridge, as well as shelves full of jars.
 It looks like your host does some of their own pickling, as there are a number of jars full of lemons, carrots, beats, and such suspended in colourful liquids.
 Not much in the way of jerky or dried fruit.
 Now that you have taken stock, you feel ready to [[leave the pantry|second home foyer narrow hallway]].